Location: Pickett's Mill State Park

 4432 Mt.
 Tabor Church Rd Dallas, GA 30157

 The Armory Guards, in conjunction with the Pickett’s Mill State Park, will be hosting the 150th Anniversary semi immersive event at the park in May 30 - June 1st, 2014.
 Federal participants will be portraying the 5th Kentucky Infantry of Hazen’s Brigade, with some of the 9th Kentucky of Knefler's Brigade movements as well.
 The Confederate participants will portray the 8th-19th Arkansas Infantry of Govan’s Brigade.

 This is a semi-immersive battle recreation, and NOT a mainstream event.
 Participants will be moving throughout the park following the footsteps of the Federal and Confederate commands.
-The actual movements will be followed as closely as possible throughout the day, and into the evening on Saturday, There is a Atlanta Campaign style picket post for “early birds” beginning Friday morning.
+The actual movements will be followed as closely as possible throughout the day, and into the evening on Saturday.
 Sunday’s scenario will consist of the post battle Confederate probes that occurred in the area.

 Joe Blunt will command the Federal forces and Brian Hicks is in command of the Confederate forces.
 Campaigner groups have been sent invitations, and individuals wishing to participate in the event need to contact the company POCs.
 If a group wants to raise a company, please contact the event host, Herb Coats, at hcoats007 at gmail.com